Home » How To Clean Your Bathroom Quickly and Effectively

 A clean and healthy bathroom is important for everyone.
 However, you might feel like it is a never-ending job that takes too much time.

-Here are some ways to get your bathroom looking its best in no time flat.
-The first to cleaning your bathroom is assembling all the necessary supplies.
 On the list: trash bags, toilet cleaner, bleach, vinegar, paper towels, scrubbing brush, and disinfectant wipes.

-You also need to clean the shower curtain with soap and water if it is washable, or you can use a mixture of 1 cup bleach per gallon of water with a sponge or cloth.
+You also need to clean the shower curtain with soap and water if it is washable, or you can use a mixture of 1 cup of bleach per gallon of water with a sponge or cloth.

-Get your supplies ready before starting, so you do not have to stop in the middle of your task!
+Get your supplies ready before starting so you do not have to stop in the middle of your task!
 Step two is removing everything from the room that does not belong there.

 Remove anything that might be blocking off any areas you want to clean.
-At last, tackling each area individually by following below:
+At last, tackle each area individually by below:Â

-Empty Bathroom to Clean it Up
+Empty Bathroom to Clean Up

 When cleaning the bathroom, it is essential to make sure that you are removing all of the bacteria.
-You do not want to leave any germs or dirt lying around because they can be a serious health hazard.

-For a start, empty all of your cabinets, drawers, and shelves.
-Once they are emptied, wipe them down with hot water and soap.
-This will remove any mold or mildew that may have built up over time.
+This will remove mold or mildew that may have built up over time.
 Once everything is cleaned off, you can disinfect it using a cleanser.

 Next, wipe down the walls, sink, and tub with the cleanser to kill any germs and bacteria that water splashes or hair strands might have left behind.

-If possible, take apart your faucet and clean out all the holes where water comes out.
-Scrubbing it with a toothbrush can help get off any builds-up in these areas.
+Remove your faucet and clean out all the holes where water comes out.

 Clean the Toilet

-The toilet is one of the dirtiest things in your bathroom because all sorts of bacteria are deposited into the bowl each time you flush.
-So to get rid of all the gunk under your toilet rim, here is what you should do:
+The toilet is one of the dirtiest things in your bathroom because bacteria are deposited into the bowl each time you flush.

-There are many uses for vinegar in your home, but one of the best for cleaning toilets!
-The acidity in vinegar helps to dissolve hard water stains and mineral deposits.
+There are many uses for vinegar in your home, but one of the best is cleaning toilets!

-Fill a squirt bottle with half vinegar and half water, then spray it on the inside of the toilet bowl.
 Let it sit for 15 minutes, scrub it with a toilet brush, and then rinse with water.
 After that, apply an odor neutralizer if needed.

 Toilet Bowl Cleaner

-You can also use a homemade toilet bowl cleaner.
 Mix ¼ cup of baking soda with 1 quart of warm water and pour it into the back of the toilet bowl.

-Let it sit for an hour, scrub with a brush, and then flush clean.
-Baking soda has natural cleaning properties; that help to neutralize odors in addition to removing stains!
+Baking soda has natural cleaning properties; that help to neutralize odors in addition to removing stains!Â

 Clean Tubs and Showers

-How often do you clean your tub, shower area and shower drain?
-Calcium buildup in shower drains is a common phenomenon.
-For some of us, it is every time we use it.
-For others, maybe once a year.
 If you have ever wondered why cleaning your tub and shower is significant, then you want to read this article.

 I have never really been a clean freak, but I like things to be clean.
 As a result, I clean my bathtub and shower daily.

 The tub and shower are the dirtiest places in your home.
 Bathroom surfaces are home to more than 1 million germs per square inch.
-So naturally, you do not want to put your hands anywhere near those germs.

 I spray the mixture all over the tub or shower surface, let it sit for a minute or two, and then scrub it with an old toothbrush.
-You can also use an old sponge mop or an old sponge or washcloth (one for each surface).
-After scrubbing, rinse thoroughly with clean water and dry with a clean towel or rag.

 Clean your tub or shower once per week, using a disinfectant; that is safe to use around water.
-To prevent mildew from building up again, dry the surface after cleaning with a towel or squeegee.

 Then, apply some vinegar mixed with water to keep any remaining moisture from causing the mildew to return.
-This will also help keep the surface looking shiny!

 If you have a Terrazzo shower floor, you can follow the instructions in How To Clean A Terrazzo Shower Floor.